raspberrypi/linux/Documentation/userspace-api/media/v4l/dev-subdev.rst

    the configurations along the stream towards the receiver, using :ref:`VIDIOC_SUBDEV_S_FMT <VIDIOC_SUBDEV_G_FMT>` ioctls to configure each stream endpoint in each sub-device.

+Internal pads setup example
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+A simple example of a multiplexed stream setup might be as follows:

+- An IMX219 camera sensor source sub-device, with one source pad (0), one internal sink pad (1) as the source of the image data and an internal sink pad (2) as the source of the embedded data.
+There are two routes, one from the internal sink pad 1 to the source 0 (image data) and another from the internal sink pad 2 to the source pad 0 (embedded data).
+Both streams are always active, i.e. there is no need to separately enable the embedded data stream.
+The sensor uses the CSI-2 interface.

+- A CSI-2 receiver in the SoC.
+The receiver has a single sink pad (pad 0), connected to the sensor, and two source pads (pads 1 and 2), to the DMA engine.
+The receiver demultiplexes the incoming streams to the source pads.

+- DMA engines in the SoC, one for each stream.
+Each DMA engine is connected to a single source pad of the receiver.

+The sensor and the receiver are modelled as V4L2 sub-devices, exposed to userspace via /dev/v4l-subdevX device nodes.
+The DMA engines are modelled as V4L2 devices, exposed to userspace via /dev/videoX nodes.

+To configure this pipeline, the userspace must take the following steps:

+1) Set up media links between entities: enable the links from the sensor to the receiver and from the receiver to the DMA engines.
+This step does not differ from normal non-multiplexed media controller setup.

+2) Configure routing

+.. flat-table:: Camera sensor.
+There are no configurable routes.
+    :header-rows: 1

+    * - Sink Pad/Stream
+      - Source Pad/Stream
+      - Routing Flags
+      - Comments
+    * - 1/0
+      - 0/0
+      - V4L2_SUBDEV_ROUTE_FL_ACTIVE
+      - Pixel data stream from the sink pad
+    * - 2/0
+      - 0/1
+      - V4L2_SUBDEV_ROUTE_FL_ACTIVE
+      - Metadata stream from the internal sink pad

+.. flat-table:: Receiver routing table.
+Typically both routes need to be
+		explicitly set.
+    :header-rows:  1

+    * - Sink Pad/Stream
+      - Source Pad/Stream
+      - Routing Flags
+      - Comments
+    * - 0/0
+      - 1/0
+      - V4L2_SUBDEV_ROUTE_FL_ACTIVE
+      - Pixel data stream from camera sensor
+    * - 0/1
+      - 2/0
+      - V4L2_SUBDEV_ROUTE_FL_ACTIVE
+      - Metadata stream from camera sensor

+The options available in sensor's routing configuration are dictated by hardware
+capabilities: typically camera sensors always produce an image data stream while it may be possible to enable and disable the embedded data stream.

+3) Configure formats and selections

+   This example assumes that the formats are propagated from sink pad to the source pad as-is.
+The tables contain fields of both struct v4l2_subdev_format and struct v4l2_mbus_framefmt.

+.. flat-table:: Formats set on the sub-devices.
+Bold values are set, others are
+                static or propagated.
+The order is aligned with configured routes.
+    :header-rows: 1
+    :fill-cells:

+    * - Sub-device
+      - Pad/Stream
+      - Width
+      - Height
+      - Code
+    * - :rspan:`3` IMX219
+      - 1/0
+      - 3296
+      - 2480
+      - MEDIA_BUS_FMT_SRGGB10
+    * - 0/0
+      - **3296**
+      - **2480**
+      - **MEDIA_BUS_FMT_SRGGB10**
+    * - 2/0
+      - 3296
+      - 2
+      - MEDIA_BUS_FMT_IMX219_EMBEDDED
+    * - 1/1
+      - 3296
+      - 2
+      - MEDIA_BUS_FMT_META_10
+    * - :rspan:`3` CSI-2 receiver
+      - 0/0
+      - **3296**
+      - **2480**
+      - **MEDIA_BUS_FMT_SRGGB10**
+    * - 1/0
+      - 3296
+      - 2480
+      - MEDIA_BUS_FMT_SRGGB10
+    * - 0/1
+      - **3296**
+      - **2**
+      - **MEDIA_BUS_FMT_META_10**
+    * - 2/0
+      - 3296
+      - 2
+      - MEDIA_BUS_FMT_META_10

+The embedded data format does not need to be configured as the format is dictated by the pixel data format in this case.